adriaan-pelzer/rapidapi-old/README.md

 ###INSTALL

-First, install redis.
+- Install redis.
 Head to the [redis download page](http://redis.io/download), and download and install the latest stable version.

+- Install node.js.
+Head to the [node.js download page](http://nodejs.org/download/), and download and install the latest stable version.

+- Install all rapidapi's dependencies, like so:

+    cd wherever/you/installed/rapidapi
+    npm install

-Next, start rapidapi, like so:
+- Start rapidapi, like so:

     ./rapidapi.js -h <hostname> -p <port> -H <redis hostname> -P <redis port>

-And, just like that, you're ready to store your stuff!
+Just like that, you're ready to store your stuff!

 ###CREATE